EMDR Therapy

 EMDR + Art Therapy Together

 EMDR.
-Focused, structured reprocessing of a specific memory or pattern.
+Focused, structured reprocessing of a specific memory, pattern, or negative belief about the self.
 The mechanism works at the level the trauma was stored — somatic, pre-verbal, below the cognitive map.
 Surgical in scope; tightly held in protocol.
 It can feel grueling at times, in the way that targeted, effective work often does.

 Art therapy.
 A non-verbal channel for what doesn't have words yet, and warmth for what can otherwise feel like a clinical process.
-Materials hold what the mouth won't say.
-The room itself softens what EMDR sometimes makes raw — and gives you somewhere to land in the weeks between heavier reprocessing sessions.
+Materials hold what the mouth won't - or can’t -say.
+The therapy space itself softens what EMDR sometimes makes raw, and gives you somewhere to land in the weeks between heavier reprocessing sessions.
 Read more about trauma-focused art therapy.

 You don't have to choose.
 Several clinicians here are trained in both, and many people braid the two — a stretch of EMDR for a specific reprocessing target, art therapy in the weeks around it for steadiness and integration.